 "After drawing at Matins and Lauds, which began at 4:30 a.m., I accompanied the monks to the refectory, where I drew them at breakfast.
 Hot porridge or a mixture of whole grain cereal and raisins with buttermilk were available as well as fresh bread, butter, jam, and coffee.
-When the monks had finished their breakfast and were washing their dishes in the kitchen, I took my breakfast, washed and put away my dishes, and returned to choir to draw at the Office of Terce."
+When the monks finished their breakfast and were washing their dishes in the kitchen, I took my breakfast, washed and put away my dishes, and returned to choir to draw at the Office of Terce."

 In the present work Brother Caesarius at Breakfast warm earth tones of bistre chalks predominate with strong accents of black chalk complemented by white heightening on the monk's face and cranium.
 Here the artist combines linear descriptions with the blending of the chalks to portray the monk seated on a bench at the end of a table in the refectory.

 A cool, morning light enters the room from behind the monk and descends over his head and hood and down the sleeve of his tunic.
-The artist has effectively rendered the contained movement of the monk bending forward and lifting a spoon in his right hand while his left hand rests by the side of his bowl.
-Brother Caesarius at Breakfast, as with all the drawings presented in the Albertina exhibition Zeichnungen aus Klöstern, attests to Roseman's consummate draughtsmanship.
+The artist effectively rendered the contained movement of the monk bending forward and lifting a spoon in his right hand while his left hand rests by the side of his bowl.
+Brother Caesarius at Breakfast, as with the drawings presented in the Albertina exhibition Zeichnungen aus Klöstern, attests to Roseman's consummate draughtsmanship.

 Returning to St. Adelbert Abbey in 1982 and taking up his paper and chalks, Roseman drew Brother Thijs in the Library, rendered with a harmonious interplay of line and tone.
 In the gray light of the abbey library, the artist drew the Benedictine monk, seen in profile and absorbed in his reading.
 Brother Thijs' ivory complexion is complemented by his dark hair and long beard, giving the monk an appearance consistent with his erudition as a Biblical scholar.

 The warm reception that Davis received from Dr. Koschatzky at the Albertina in November 1978 was the beginning of an amiable relationship.
 The eminent Director's purchase for the Museum of two drawings from Roseman's work on the monastic life was followed by additional acquisitions of the artist's drawings from the monasteries, as well as the drawing of Mikhail Baryshnikov presented above, and a gift from the artist of a portrait drawing of Davis, who worked closely with Dr. Koschatzky in the preparation of the Albertina's exhibition Stanley Roseman - Zeichnungen aus Köstern.
-(For biographical information on Davis see website page "Contact.")
+(For biographical information on Davis see "Contact.")